*** COVID-19 UPDATE: As an extra precaution to minimize risk and maintain safety, we are not accepting new kitchen users at this time. ***

-Most small-scale food business entrepreneurs lack the capital to invest in their own production facilities, and rental costs at the handful of available commercial kitchen establishments in the DC area are prohibitive — especially for low-income producers.
-So Crossroads developed the shared-use Takoma Park Silver Spring Community Kitchen to help meet the needs of small-scale food entrepreneurs.
+Most food entrepreneurs lack the capital to invest in their own production facilities, and rental costs at the handful of available commercial kitchens in the DC area are prohibitive.
+Crossroads worked with the Takoma Park Presbyterian Church to transform an existing kitchen space into a shared-use, commercial kitchen to help meet the needs of small-scale food entrepreneurs.
+Open since August 2017, the Takoma Park Silver Spring Community Kitchen provides much-needed affordable food prep space.

-The Microenterpise Training Program is currently being developed as a blended learning program: an online course with weekly video conferencing group calls and group field trips (as we are able).
-If you are thinking of starting a food business in the DC Metro area or if you need guidance in taking your food business to the next level, please fill out this interest form to receive updates and additional resources.
-En este momento, la cocina está llena.
-Si e pensando en comenzar un negocio de alimentos en el área de DC Metro o si necesita orientación para llevar su negocio de alimentos al siguiente nivel, por favor llene este formulario de interés para recibir notificaciones y más información.
+If you’re thinking of starting a food business or need guidance in taking your food business to the next level, please fill out this interest form to receive information about the kitchen, monthly Lunch & Learn info sessions, Microenterprise Development Program updates, and additional resources.
+Si está pensando en comenzar un negocio de alimentos o si necesita orientación para llevar su negocio de alimentos al siguiente nivel, por favor llene este formulario de interés para recibir información sobre eventos mensuales de Almuerzo y Aprendizaje, actualizaciones del Programa de Desarrollo de Microempresas de Crossroads y recursos adicionales.

-You can also explore a range of food business tools in our Resource Guide.
-Are you a neighbor with feedback about the operations of the kitchen?
+A range of food business tools can be found in our Resource Guide.
+Want to share feedback about the operations of the kitchen?
 If so, click here.

 Check out some of our current food businesses: